srimukessh/StockReport/README.md

 Files:
 1. Template_NB_stock_report.ipynb - Template Notebook which generates the report based on input parameters
 2. StockReportGenerator.ipynb - Inputs are given and then the stock analysis to the cloud
+3. Sample Report for Apple ('AAPL')
-3. Screenshots of the Local Folder and the Cloud after the Report Generation
+4. Screenshots of the Local Folder and the Cloud after the Report Generation